Johor Bahru: Libraries

-The Johor State Library, also known as the Johor Public Library Corporation headquarters is the main library in the state, located off Yahya Awal Road.
+The Johor State Library, also known as the Johor Public Library Corporation headquarters, is the main library in the state, located off Yahya Awal Road.
 Another public library branch is the University Park in Kebudayaan Road, while there are other libraries or private libraries in schools, colleges, and universities.
 Two village libraries are available in the district of Johor Bahru.

-Culture and attractions
+Attractions and culture

 Attractions and recreation spots

 Johor Bahru was ranked the world's 39th most visited city by international tourists, according to Euromonitor International in 2019, making it Malaysia's second most visited city by international tourists, only after Kuala Lumpur.

 Cultural attractions

 Permaisuri Zarith Sofiah Opera House, the first international opera house in Johor.

 There are a number of cultural attractions in Johor Bahru.
 The Royal Abu Bakar Museum located within the Grand Palace building is the main museum in the city.
 The Johor Bahru Kwong Siew Heritage located in Wong Ah Fook Street housed the former Cantonese clan house that was donated by Wong Ah Fook.
 The Foon Yew High School houses many historical documents of the city history with a Chinese cultural heritage.
 The Johor Bahru Chinese Heritage Museum on Ibrahim Road includes the history of Chinese migration to Johor along with a collection of documents, photos, and other artefacts.

 The Johor Art Gallery in Petrie Road is a house gallery built in 1910, known as the house for the former third Chief Minister of Johor, Abdullah Jaafar.
 The house features old architecture and became the centre for the collection of artefacts related to Johor's cultural history since its renovation in 2000.